fnando/browser/README.md

 ### Safari

-iOS webviews and web apps aren't detect as Safari anymore, so be aware of that if that's your case.
+iOS webviews and web apps aren't detected as Safari anymore, so be aware of that if that's your case.
 You can use a combination of platform and webkit detection to do whatever you want.

 ```ruby
 # iPad's Safari running as web app mode.